nwattana/nwattana/README.md

 student at 42Bangkok
 --------------------

 I've been learning to code for a year, after switching careers.
 I started with python, but not I'm in C/C++ with 42Bangkok.
+after that I've working as Backend developer using Django and nestJS

 * 🌍  I'm based in Bangkok, Thailand
 * ✉️  You can contact me at [narin.tent.95@gmail.com](mailto:narin.tent.95@gmail.com)